-First published in Poet’s Market 2005 (Writer’s Digest Books, 2004), and reprinted in The Craft & Business of Poetry (Writer’s Digest Books, 2008).
+First published in Poet’s Market 2005 (Writer’s Digest Books, 2004), and reprinted in The Craft & Business of Writing (Writer’s Digest Books, 2008).
 Originally written in February of 2004, with a few minor revisions in August of 2007.
 The definition sidebar has since been published in numerous other places, including in the Haiku Journey computer game.

 In his poem “Japan,” former U.S. poet laureate Billy Collins revels in the experience of reading a haiku—“the one about the one-ton temple bell / with the moth sleeping on its surface.”
 He repeats the poem to himself over and over in various parts of the house, even bending down to the dog, whispering the poem “into each of his long white ears.”
 When he says the poem to himself in the mirror, he explains that he becomes the heavy bell and that “the moth is life with its papery wings.”
 He nears the end of his 35-line poem by saying that, “later, when I say it to you in the dark, / you are the bell, / and I am the tongue of the bell, ringing you.”
 We flow along with the poet’s thoughts, going where the haiku takes him.
 We, too, see the image, the contrast, and may ponder what it means for us.